 An examination of children from a developmental perspective.
 Focuses on how children change as a result of age and experience.
-The underlying themes include: the interplay of biology, experience, and current level of development; how early experiences affect later development, and self development.
+The underlying themes include: the interplay of biology, experience, and current level of development; how early experiences affect later development; and self development.
 Prerequisites: DSPW 0800 and DSPR 0800 or equivalent skills.
-Note: PSYC 2120 meets the requirement for a Social Science elective.